- Portfolio -

 All source documents and translation samples are used with permission.

-Editing help from Penina Scher.
+Editing help from Penina Scher and others.

 Portfolio Collection: Correspondence and documents for

-Dr. Shulamit Reinharz's forthcoming book,
+Dr. Shulamit Reinharz's forthcoming book.

 Texts: German-language letters, first-hand accounts, certificates, and affidavits from the 1930s and 1940s, written or received by the late Max Rothschild.
 The letters were written in the Netherlands, Germany, Palestine/Israel, and Massachusetts.